celestiaorg/docs/docs/developers/run-wordle.md

 Please consider:

-> NOTE: In the above command, you need to pass a Celestia Node IP address to the `base_url` that has an account with Mamaki testnet tokens.
+> NOTE: In the above command, you need to pass a Celestia Node IP address to the `base_url` that has an account with Arabica devnet tokens.
 Follow the tutorial for setting up a Celestia Light Node and creating a wallet with testnet faucet money [here](./node-tutorial.md) in the Celestia Node section.

 Also please consider:

-> IMPORTANT: Furthermore, in the above command, you need to specify the latest Block Height in Mamaki Testnet for `da_height`.
-You can find the latest block number in the explorer [here](https://testnet.mintscan.io/celestia-testnet).
+> IMPORTANT: Furthermore, in the above command, you need to specify the latest Block Height in Arabica Devnet for `da_height`.
+You can find the latest block number in the explorer [TBD](https://testnet.mintscan.io/celestia-testnet).
 Also, for the flag `--optimint.namespace_id`, you can generate a random Namespace ID using the playground [here](https://go.dev/play/p/7ltvaj8lhRl)